 It is evident that the way that this process can be managed varies.
 Table 1 provides an example of an approach for planning a clinical investigation to address activities before the study start, during study conduct and close-out activities.
-Other approaches may be effective and should be based on the purpose and type of clinical investigation, the medical device being studied, organization responsible for study conduct, and possibly other factors.
+Other approaches may be effective and should be based on the purpose and type of clinical investigation, the medical device being studied, organization responsible for study conduct and possibly other factors.
 The activities listed in Table 1 are not intended to be all inclusive.
-BS EN ISO 14155:2011 and revised ISO 14155 address clinical investigation planning in significant detail.
+BS EN ISO 14155:2020 addresses clinical investigation planning in significant detail.

-Table 1: Example of elements in a medical device clinical investigation plan
+Table 1.
+Example of an approach for planning a clinical investigation